stacks-network/stacks/tutorials/multi-player-storage.md

 And we're done!
 Point your browser to `http://localhost:8080/your_blockstack.id` to see the profile.

-To see the complete source code of this tutorial visit: https://github.com/to-be-determined
+To see the complete source code of this tutorial visit: https://github.com/yknl/publik

-To see a working version of the app, visit: https://to-be-determined
+See a working version of the app [here](http://publik.ykliao.com).